A $p$-adic Simpson correspondence for singular rigid-analytic varieties: Simplicial rigid-analytic varieties and -adic Simpson correspondence

-To generalize the $p$-adic Simpson correspondence from smooth rigid spaces to singular ones, we need to take a smooth hypercover of the latter.
-We spell out some technical details of simplicial rigid spaces in this section.
+To generalize the $p$-adic Simpson correspondence from smooth rigid-analytic varieties to singular ones, we need to take a smooth hypercover of the latter.
+We spell out some technical details of simplicial rigid-analytic varieties in this section.